wiley/madgex-lazy-ads/README.md

 This asynchronous approach to loading ads also provides a fair performance boost for the page content as `document.write` is no longer blocking rendering.
 This performance bottleneck has been [widely documented](http://www.stevesouders.com/blog/2012/04/10/dont-docwrite-scripts/), yet ad providers continue to use the technique.

-## Usage
+## Basic usage
 Load the script in the html head.
 ``` html
   <script src="../path_to/lazyad-loader.min.js"></script>
 ```

 Wrap the ad script to prevent it from running inline.
 The `data-lazyad` attribute is a required hook.
-In the following basic example the ad will always be loaded.

-**Note: the HTML comments wrapping the ad script are required to prevent the ads closing `</script>` tag from closing our `text/lazyad` wrapper prematurely.**
 ``` html
   <!-- wrap all ad scripts in a lazyad div & lazyad script  -->
   <div class="ad" data-lazyad>